Washington City Utah | (435) 656-6300

 111 North 100 East | Washington, Utah 84780 [map]

-The general findings and recommendations of the CFP update are presented in the system improvement summary section of this report.
-The system improvement summary section lists major projects that are proposed in the plan, the general estimated timeframe when these projects should be completed, and the estimated cost of the projects in 2013 dollars.
+The general findings and recommendations of the CFP update are presented in the proposed improvement summary section of this report.
+The proposed improvement summary section lists major projects that are proposed in the plan, the general estimated timeframe when these projects should be completed, and the estimated cost of the projects in 2020 dollars.

 The system load history and forecast section includes tabular data on past load, projected load, and prospective development in the City, and a table showing forecast loads for each substation.
-The load forecast identifies expected loads for existing substations, as well as the addition of the Green Springs Substation and the rebuilding of the Staheli Substation.
+The load forecast identifies expected loads for existing substations, as well as the addition of new substations.
 Load transfers between substations are projected on the basis of maximizing the utilization of the existing substation transformers.
 Capacity additions are only scheduled when the transfer of load to adjacent substations would result in overloading those facilities.
 However, the proximity of various load centers to the various substations may require the addition of a substation before overall system wide utilization limits are met.
 Maximizing the utilization of existing and future facilities produces the least cost option.
 Distribution facilities are planned for construction in the time frames necessary to facilitate the load transfers as outlined in the system improvement summary.
 Backup capacity for substation transformers/equipment and provisions for improved transmission and distribution reliability are also issues addressed in the study.

 Detailed information is provided in the report for each element of the power system evaluated as part of the work plan.
-Sections are included on transmission, substation, distribution, protection and coordination, and system power factor.
+Sections are included on transmission, substation, and distribution.